 You may be asked to provide other documents as well.
 All the necessary information will be given to you in the relevant consulate.

 How much is this?

 You have to bear in mind that applying for a visa involves some costs.
 The application itself includes a fee which is non-refundable, even when your visa is not granted.
 However, if you obtain it, you will need to pay a visa fee, which is not fixed and depends on the country of your origin.
 Generally it should not exceed EUR 70.

 As already mentioned, most of the foreigners willing to obtain a visa are asked to go to the website eConsulate, where the visa form can be printed out.
 Once it is filled in and signed, you will need to visit a Polish consulate in your country of origin.
 The list of these placements is available online.
 This is also the place to get your first-hand information about new regulations and legal acts.

 We hope that our Polish visa guide has answered your questions and doubts.
 Best of luck with your application - and see you in Poland.

 * e.g. a rental contract

 ** Does not apply to Pole's Card holders and work visa holders among others.
 The costs can be covered by your sponsor (learn more about invitations to Poland).
-If you are a student, the tresholds are specified in a decree by the Polish Prime Minister of May 19, 2014, which states that a foreign student is obliged to have min.
-PLN 543 for each month of studies or PLN 457 for each family member if they are a sole provider for their family in Poland.
-Foreigners are also obliged to possess a return ticket or its cash equivalent.
-For people from countries neighbouring Poland it is PLN 200, for non-neighbouring EU states it is PLN 300, for a non-EU country it is PLN 2,500.
+Foreigners are obliged to possess a return ticket or its cash equivalent.
+For people from countries neighbouring Poland it is PLN 200, for non-neighbouring EU states it is PLN 500, for a non-EU country it is PLN 2,500.
 The sums can be also provided in currencies other than Polish zloty.